The Parent’s Checklist: How to Baby-Proof Your Home for a Walker

 You’ve checked the milestones, you’ve compared the models, and you’ve finally brought home a baby walker online.
 Your little one is ready to zoom!

 However, a walker changes the "geometry" of your home.
 Things that were out of reach yesterday, like tablecloths or door handles are suddenly within your baby's grasp.
 To ensure a "no-tears" experience, you need to think like a baby on wheels.
+For parents who want a complete understanding of walker safety, usage, and developmental readiness, this ultimate guide to baby walkers explains everything from choosing the right model to using it responsibly.

 Here is your essential 2026 checklist for baby-proofing your home for a walker.